 Special Needs Passengers

-- The passenger has severe mobility impairments (to the extent that the person is unable to assist in his own evacuation of the aircraft in the event of an emergency).
+- When the Customer has a mobility impairment so severe that the Customer is unable to physically assist in his or her own emergency evacuation of the aircraft; or

 Denver Air Connection does not have provisions for the carriage of passengers in incubators, on stretchers, or needing medical oxygen during the course of a flight.
 Transportation may be denied if passengers cannot be properly secured in a passenger seat, or it is determined that an individual’s health may be endangered due to unavailability of special services not required by law.